bitcointranscripts/bitcointranscripts/bitcoin-explained/scaling-to-billions-of-users.md

 Aaron: 00:07:47

-Right.
 So that's another one of the bottlenecks that it could potentially help resolve.
 So if one of the bottlenecks is the size of the UTXO set, then another bottleneck is the time it takes to sync the entire blockchain.

 Sjors: 00:07:58

-Yeah, and assume UTXO is another approach to do that, where instead of delivering any proofs, or maybe you can combine these things, right?
+Assume UTXO is another approach to do that, where instead of delivering any proofs, or maybe you can combine these things, right?
 You just say, okay, this is the UTXO set as of so many years ago, and then you're just kind of trusting that the past is real.
 But maybe you can combine that.

 Aaron: 00:08:16

-Right.
 Another example that Anthony mentioned is silenced payments which I think we also did an episode on with Ruben right?

 Sjors: 00:08:23

-Yeah so that's not an example of a scaling technology but that is an example of saying why it is important to be able to check every single transaction in every single block.
+So that's not an example of a scaling technology but that is an example of saying why it is important to be able to check every single transaction in every single block.
 Because in order to use silent payments, which we have done an episode about, you as the recipient, as a sender it doesn't matter, but as a recipient, you have to scan every block and every transaction in a block to see if there is a payment to you.
 And so if blocks become massive, or yeah, then that scanning effort becomes a problem.
 It isn't right now it seems pretty lightweight but it could be if we make blocks a hundred times bigger.